 The Vice President for Student Affairs may delegate this authority to the Dean of Students and/or Director of Student Conduct, under whose direction other administrators may be responsible for implementing the graduate student conduct process.
 The Vice President for Student Affairs has authority to appoint other administrators as hearing officers.
 Any reference in this interim policy to the role or responsibilities of a specific College official may be delegated by him or her to an appropriate designee.

-The College Student Conduct Code shall apply to graduate student conduct that occurs on College premises, at College-sponsored activities, and off campus.
+The College Graduate Student Conduct Code shall apply to graduate student conduct that occurs on College premises, at College-sponsored activities, and off campus.
 The Director of Student Conduct has discretion to determine what off-campus conduct will be addressed by the graduate student conduct process.
 A non-exclusive list of factors that may be considered include whether the incident is documented by a verifiable source, adversely affects the College community, occurs at a College affiliated event, or endangers the health or safety of the graduate student or others.

 Each graduate student shall be responsible for his or her conduct from the time of enrollment in graduate courses or matriculation in a graduate degree or post baccalaureate or post master’s certificate program, through the actual awarding of a degree or certificate or cessation of graduate academic coursework.
 The College has discretion to address conduct that occurs when classes are not in session if a